anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.4.1"></a>
 ### 4.4.1	B Instances (Basic)
-This is the basic type of infrastructure profiles and is intended to be used for both IT workloads as well as NFV workloads.
+This instance type is intended to be used for both IT workloads as well as NFV workloads.
 It has limited IO capabilities (up to 10Gbps Network interface) with a wide range of compute flavours.
 This instance type is intended to be available in any data centre within any Operator’s network.

 <a name="4.4.2"></a>
 ### 4.4.2	N Instances (Network Intensive)
 This instance type is intended to be used for those applications that has high network throughput requirements (up to 50Gbps).
 This instance type is more intended for VNFs and is expected to be available in regional (distributed) data centres and more towards the access networks.

 #### 4.4.2.1	Network Acceleration Extensions
 N instance types can come with Network Acceleration extensions to assist VNFs offloading some of their network intensive operations to hardware.
 The list below is preliminary and is expected to grow as more network acceleration resources are developed and standardized.
-Those interfaces are aligned with ETSI NFV IFA 002 [4].
+>_Interface types are aligned with ETSI NFV IFA 002 [4]._

 | .conf | Interface type | Description |
 |------------|----------------|-----------------------------------------|